Please see Tables and Figures for detailed information on citing information under the image.

 Artist Last Name, First Initial.
 Second Initial.
 (Year).
 Title of the artwork [Format].
-Retrieved from URL.
+Location.
+URL

 Note: You still need to cite the image even if you are missing much of the information.
 Please try to find images that do provide this information.

 Note: If no title, add a description in brackets.

 Rinaldi, J. (2016).
 [Photograph series of a boy who finds his footing after abuse by those he trusted].
 The Pulitzer Prizes. https://www.pulitzer.org/winners/jessica-rinaldi

 McCurry, S. (1985).
 Afghan girl [Photograph].
 National Geographic. https://www.nationalgeographic.com/magazine/national-geographic-magazine-50-years-of-covers/#/ngm-1985-jun-714.jpg

 Go to the original location (website) of the image and cite in one of the formats above.

 GDJ (2018) -narrative